High Banks

-High Banks, also known as the Helm-Clevenger House, is a historic home and farm located near Stephenson, Frederick County, Virginia.
-The house was built about 1753, and is a two-story, three bay by two bay, center-hall, double-pile, limestone dwelling.
+High Banks, also known as the Helm-Clevenger House, is a historic home and farm located near Stephenson, Frederick County, Virginia, US.
 It has a one-story, two-bay by three-bay frame addition and a frame rear wing.
 The front porch and interior features detailing in the late Greek Revival were added about 1858.
 Also on the property are a contributing foundation and partial wall of a post-Civil War bank barn and an 18th-century icehouse pit, both made of stone.

 It was listed on the National Register of Historic Places in 2011.